sschleemilch/slimline.nvim/README.md

 Available components:

 - `mode`, well, you know what it is.
 Automatically sets `vim.opt.showmode = false`.
-- `path`, shows the filename and the relative path + modified / read-only info
+- `path`, shows the filename and the relative path + modified / read-only info.
+The directory path will be truncated.
+Can be disabled and configured.
 - `git`, shows the git branch + file diff infos (added, modified and removed lines) (requires [gitsigns](https://github.com/lewis6991/gitsigns.nvim))
 - `diagnostics`, shows `vim.diagnostic` infos.
 This component is event driven and will not poll the information on every statusline draw.
 - `filetype_lsp`, shows the filetype and attached LSPs.
 Attached LSPs are evaluated event driven on LSP attach / detach events.